RasaChatbotDataset/Rasa-Chatbot-Dataset/README.md

 The APIs used in this project have the following limits:
 - **GitHub API** (step 1, 2): 5000 requests/hour.
 - **DetectLanguageAPI** (step 11, 12): 1000 requests/day, 1 MB/day.
+- **Google Gemini API** (step 16, 18): 100/1000 requests/day, 5/30 requests/minute [depending on the model](https://ai.google.dev/gemini-api/docs/rate-limits)

-The complete execution on all repositories / chatbots overcomes this daily/hourly limit.
+The complete execution on all repositories / chatbots overcomes this limits.

 **Zip files space on disk**
 From step 3 zip archives of chatbots repositories will be download and saved on disk for the following steps.
 The size of the complete set of zip archives in the original execution is 150 GB.